Animal Therapy

 Pets in schools have been found to:

-Over the last year, we have been developed our outdoor spaces on both our primary and secondary sites.
+Over the last year, we have been developed our outdoor spaces.

-At The Elland Primary site we have been developing a vegetable plot and garden area on which we are housingĀ a small flockĀ of bantams that we have hatched from eggs.
-We also have a family of guinea pigs that pupils help to maintain, and interact with on a daily basis.
+At The Elland Academy we have been developing a vegetable plot and garden area on which we are housingĀ a small flockĀ of bantams that we have hatched from eggs.
+We have a member of support staff trained in therapeutic horticulture, which is offered as a weekly session during enrichment time.